PelionIoT/mbl-docs/Docs/develop_applications/develop_applications_intro.md

 <img src="https://s3-us-west-2.amazonaws.com/mbed-linux-os-docs-images/application_from_layers.png" width="33%" />

-**An MBL IoT device can have multiple applications, and one or more of those applications can have multiple base layers**
+**An MBL IoT device can have multiple applications, and one or more of those applications can consist of multiple base layers**

 ## Handling application dependencies